 Our next Day Pupil Open Evening is on Tuesday 30 April 2024 and is a wonderful opportunity to visit our School and discover how being a Downe House day pupil can work for your family – and be a great choice for your daughter.BOOK

 Ever since the School’s foundation in 1907, our mission to offer a world class girls’ education has put innovation and change at the heart of our ethos.
 At Downe House, we recognise that family life has changed greatly over the past decades and that full boarding does not always meet all our families’ needs.
 In order to respond to growing demand, we have been welcoming more day pupils into our community since September 2022.

 This year we are offering further Centenary Bursaries, launched in 2022 to celebrate our 100 years in Cold Ash.
 These bursaries are offered to local pupils for day places.
-Inclusivity is at the centre of life at Downe House and we are proud that our pupils come from a wide range of backgrounds, nationalities and faiths.
-We hope to widen access further by welcoming more local families for whom a private education would be out of reach.
+Inclusivity is at the centre of life at Downe and we are proud that our pupils come from a wide range of backgrounds, nationalities and faiths.
+We aim to widen access further by welcoming more local families for whom a private education might otherwise be out of reach.
 Our Centenary Day Bursaries, covering up to 100% of the fees, will be means-tested and offered to day pupils for entry in the Remove (Year 7), Upper Fourth (Year 9) and Sixth Form (Year 12).

 You can find out more about life at Downe House in Cold Ash over the past century in ‘The Spirit of Downe House’ – a short film featuring members of our alumnae community, pupils and staff talking about what makes a Downe House education so special, the lifelong friendships they have made and the enduring imprint their time here has made on their lives.